afridmd12/Netflix_data/Readme.md

 Source: Kaggle – Netflix Dataset

-Size: ~8,807 entries × 12 columns
+Size: ~8,807 entries with 12 columns

 🧼 Data Cleaning & Preprocessing Steps
-Handling Missing Values
+🔹 Handling Missing Values

-Used isnull() to detect nulls.
+Identified missing values using isnull().

+Categorical columns (director, cast, country):

-Filled categorical columns (director, cast, country) with placeholders or most frequent values.
+Filled missing entries with placeholders (e.g., "Unknown") or most frequent value.

-Applied mean/mode imputation for numerical values where applicable.
+Numerical columns:

+Applied mean or mode imputation as appropriate.

-Removing Duplicates
+🔹 Removing Duplicates

-Used duplicated() to identify and remove redundant entries.
+Used duplicated() to find and drop duplicate rows to ensure data integrity.

-Standardizing Categorical Data
+🔹 Standardizing Categorical Data

-Converted entries in columns like type, rating, and listed_in to lowercase and trimmed whitespace for uniformity.
+Standardized entries in columns such as type, rating, and listed_in by:

+Converting all text to lowercase

+Trimming leading/trailing whitespace

-Converting Data Types
+🔹 Converting Data Types

-Transformed date_added to datetime format.
+Converted date_added to datetime format to enable time-based analysis.

-Parsed duration into a new column duration_int, reflecting:
+Extracted numerical values from duration and created a new column duration_int:

-Minutes for movies
+Movies: duration in minutes

-Number of seasons for TV shows
+TV Shows: number of seasons

-Renaming Columns
+🔹 Renaming Columns

-Renamed all columns to lowercase and replaced spaces with underscores (e.g., Date Added → date_added).
+Renamed all column names to lowercase

+Replaced spaces with underscores for easier referencing (e.g., Date Added → date_added)

-Data Filtering
+🔹 Data Filtering

-Dropped rows lacking critical information (director, cast, country) to enhance dataset reliability.
+Removed rows with missing critical information in director, cast, and country to improve dataset quality.

 💡 Key Insights
-Clean and consistent data is foundational for accurate analysis and modeling.
+Clean data is crucial for reliable analysis and model performance.

-Imputation methods should align with the data type and project context.
+Choose imputation methods that align with the type and importance of the data.

-Standardizing column formats minimizes errors and improves overall data accessibility.
+Consistent formatting reduces errors and boosts data usability.

+Data cleaning is not just technical—it's a strategic step in any data project.